What is a second cousin? and other cousin questions

 Tom and Hermione still belong to the same generation (and always will); but Alice is one generation further on than Hermione – in other words, Alice and Hermione are first cousins but separated, or removed, by one generation.
 According to the standard symmetrical terminology used by most genealogists, Alice and Hermione are therefore first cousins once removed (not, as is quite often thought, second cousins – for that relationship, see Second time around).
 Keeping track?
 There will be a test later.

-As the chart shows and our dictionary explains, your first cousin once removed can be either:
+As the chart shows, your first cousin once removed can be either:

 – your first cousins’ child, or